liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/01-page-fragments-intro.markdown

 All of these work together to help you create dynamic, reusable elements for building a site.
-For example, if you need a small text box with an image and link to provide a  product description, you can create a fragment containing editable filler text, space for an editable image, the appropriate formatting, and an editable link.
-That fragment can be added to multiple pages, and marketers can define the image, text, and link for each product they need to describe.
+For example, if you need a small text box with an image and link to provide a  sharepoint description, you can create a fragment containing editable filler text, space for an editable image, the appropriate formatting, and an editable link.
+That fragment can be added to multiple pages, and marketers can define the image, text, and link for each sharepoint they need to describe.

 You can make a Fragment even more dynamic by including a widget.
 Currently,